17 Horror Movie Remakes That You Should Actually Watch

 If this remake of The Evil Dead had tried to recapture the campy tone of the beloved original, there’s a good chance it would have fallen flat.
 Instead, Uruguayan director Fede Alvarez pumped the concept full of steroids and turned it into a bloody, outright horror film.
 In the Sam Raimi original from 1981, a group of friends set out for a happy-go-lucky weekend in a secluded cabin, where Ash (Bruce Campbell) accidentally summons the dead by reading from the dreaded Necronomicon.
 In the reboot, a group of friends are gathered to help Mia (Jane Levy) kick her heroin habit once and for all — but that same book of the dead is still sitting around, just waiting to be discovered by the wrong person.
 This movie isn’t silly — it’s dark and grotesque — but Alvarez makes sure it’s still one hell of an aggressive good time.

-Rape/revenge movies are largely a relic of horror’s exploitation era.
-Movies like Ms. 45, Act of Vengeance, and the original I Spit On Your Grave from 1978 were a kind of dirty power-grab for women, a cinematic “fuck you” for the constant persecution they endured in genre films and in real life, too.
-No matter the decade, though, I Spit On Your Grave is a hard movie to get through, as it follows a woman who is repeatedly raped by a group of disgusting townies, prompting her to seek backwoods justice.
+Rape-revenge movies are largely a relic of horror’s exploitation era.
+Movies like Ms. 45, Act of Vengeance, and the original I Spit on Your Grave from 1978 were a kind of dirty power grab for women, a cinematic “fuck you” for the constant persecution they endured in genre films and in real life, too.
+No matter the decade, though, I Spit on Your Grave is a hard movie to get through, as it follows a woman who is repeatedly raped by a group of disgusting townies, prompting her to seek backwoods justice.
 The 2010 remake serves up a modern amount of blood-lusting revenge for its heroine — and her proxies in the audience — to get righteously worked up about, if you’re into that sort of thing.

 Halloween (2007)